khajabadshah/Poverty-Prediction/README.md

 # Poverty-Prediction based on Machine Learning
 Providing Financial Aid to which country first  <br>
 For more Detailed Explaination  <br>
- view < a href="https://github.com/khajabadshah/Poverty-Prediction/blob/main/Poverty.ipynb">Poverty-Prediction based on Machine Learning</a>
+ view <a href="https://github.com/khajabadshah/Poverty-Prediction/blob/main/poverty.pdf" >Poverty-Prediction based on Machine Learning </a>